 Mindfulness

 This is a bit of a weird one and almost made it into the cocktail.
-It is also the one I've had the hardest time practicing, but I have strong belief about what it can do and I try to incorporate it more into my life.
+It is also the one I've had the hardest time practicing, but I have strong beliefs about what it can do and I try to incorporate it more into my life.
 That's why it is here.
 It is concepts like stillness from stoicism, meditation, the assessment of the human condition from buddhism, and our interdependence as a universe.
 As Zoe puts it -> "Que eres eterno, que todos somos lo mismo y venimos del mismo lugar."